ro6ley/java-web-scraper/README.md

 ## Contribution

-Please feel free to raise issues on this repo and I'll get back to you.
+Please feel free to raise issues using this [template](./.github/ISSUE_TEMPLATE.md) and I'll get back to you.

-You can also fork the repository, make changes and submit a Pull Request.
+You can also fork the repository, make changes and submit a Pull Request using this [template](./.github/PULL_REQUEST_TEMPLATE.md).